mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 Let's explain what these `givens` do in the companion object of `Config`:

 First of all the `derives ConfigReader` annotation instructs `PureConfig` to automatically derive a configuration reader for this case class, allowing it to be used to parse configuration files into `Config` instances.
+This requires that there must be `given` ConfigReaders for all members (recursively).
+Because extending `AnyVal` prevents using `derives` clauses, so need to define the `given`-s ourselves.

 `given urlsReader: ConfigReader[Urls]:` This custom reader is defined for the `Urls` type and instructs `PureConfig` to read a configuration value of type `Vector[Url]` and map it to an `Urls` instance using the `Urls.apply` constructor.